Jayson-Fong/pktsplit/README.md

 pktsplit is a simple Python package written in Rust to facilitate splitting pcap files into smaller chunks from standard input based on rotation conditions, such as packet count and time intervals.

+It is designed to facilitate sensor development for packet capturing where there is no access to a network tap.

 <details>
 <summary>⚡ Use case: U.S. Department of Energy's CyberForce Competition</summary>